mozilla/overscripted/README.md

 - You can ask for help and discuss your ideas on gitter.
 Click [here](https://gitter.im/overscripted-discuss/community) to join !

+- If your OS is Ubuntu and you have trouble installing spark with conda.
+Refer to this [link](https://datawookie.netlify.com/blog/2017/07/installing-spark-on-ubuntu/).

 ### Glossary

 - TLD means Top-level Domain.
 You can read up more about it [here.](https://en.wikipedia.org/wiki/Top-level_domain)